 The chakra of communication and self expression.
 Or communication skills and ability to speak the truth with confidence derive from a healthy throat chakra.

-Signs of Imbalance: Sore throat, Teeth grinding, Stiff neck, Decision making
+Signs of Imbalance: Sore throat, Teeth grinding, Stiff neck, Difficulty in decision making

 Anahata ( Heart Chakra )